Lesson video

 Okay, let's check.

-It has two main clauses joined by that coordinating conjunction, and really good job if you word those two out.
+It has two main clauses joined by that coordinating conjunction, and.

 We're going to use this to inspire some sentences.

-For example, "Where does this road lead?"
-Then a command like "Climb that hill!"
-Then exclamation like "How green this valley is!"
-Remembering you need that verb and your exclamation, I've got is.
+For example, "Where does this river lead?"
+Then a command like, "Climb that hill!"
+Then an exclamation like, "How green this valley is," remembering you need that verb in your exclamation, I've got is.

 "We tried to climb the hill, but.